Jon-Bovi/data-structures/README.md

 # data-structures

-Sample code (with tests) for classic data structures implemented in Python.
+Implementations of classic data structures implemented in Python, with tests!

 ## Decision Tree Classifier

-- Module: decision_tree.py
+- Module: decision_tree

+- Initialize:
-- Classes:
+    - Clf(min_leaf_size=1, max_depth=3)

-    - Clf():
+- Methods:
     - fit(dataset, classes): Build a decision tree off of data.
 Dataset should be a list of rows, with the final element of each row being the class value.

     - predict(dataset): Predict class values for unclassified dataset, using prebuilt tree.

     - cross_validate(dataset, classes): Splits a classified dataset in two, one to build the decision tree, the other to predict with.
 Returns the percentage of predicted labels that match actual labels.

+- convert_csv(file): Reads csv file into useable format.

 ## Hash Table